 Other insurance situations may be considered on a case by case basis.
 To be eligible for services you must also have a current or past qualifying diagnosis that impairs your level of functioning.

 - Peer Supports and Social Groups

 Assisted Outpatient Treatment (AOT) allows Placer County to provide intensive, court-ordered treatment in the community for individuals with severe mental illness who would otherwise be unable to obtain timely interventions.
 To qualify for AOT services a person must meet specific criteria.
-Please see the following brochure for more information.
+Please see our brochure (PDF) for more information.